Columns (video game): Legacy

 Many sequels and spin-offs were produced: Columns II: The Voyage Through Time, Columns III: Revenge of Columns, Columns '97, Sakura Taisen: Hanagumi Taisen Columns 1 & 2, and many compilations and re-releases (Columns Arcade Collection, Sega Ages Vol. 07: Columns) as well.
 Since Columns was created by Sega, versions were made available on the Master System, Mega Drive/Genesis, Sega CD, Game Gear, Saturn, and Dreamcast.
-Additional versions of the game have also been made available on PC-Engine, Game Boy Advance, and PlayStation 2.
+Additional versions of the game have also been made available for the PC Engine, Game Boy Advance, and PlayStation 2.
 A Super Famicom version was released in Japan via the Nintendo Power service.
 The Game Boy Color version was specifically called Columns GB: Osamu Tezuka Characters, where it featured many of his characters such as Kimba and Astroboy, but also featured slightly less known characters like Unico.
+A mobile phone version, Columns Deluxe, was released in 2008.

 Columns has also been cloned many times across different platforms: